jdovener/QA-DevOps-Practical/README.md

 I appended the output of the command used in each of the services to a text file to compile the outputs and produce the above images.

 However, the project is now set up to automatically conduct tests via Jenkins every time a push is made to the GitHub repository.
+These tests can be seen running in the console output of the Jenkins job each time the build is run.

 # CI Pipeline